 D3S wearable RIID: easy to pick up and use

-We recently attend NCT Europe at the National Training Centre, Bredero Barracks, Vught, The Netherlands.
-The Training Centre is an interesting place designed to offer as real as possible locations for the training of first responder, security and military personnel.
+The D3S is an easy to use wearable gamma neutron RIID, it was tested at NCT Europe to prove how easy it was to set-up and train CBRNe professionals to use it.
+The National Training Centre, Bredero Barracks, Vught in the Netherlands is an interesting place designed to offer as real as possible locations for the training of first responders, security and military personnel.

 During the event, we were able to get direct feedback from the people that use radiation detectors in the field during several crisis scenarios.